shavitush/bhoptimer/README.md

 - [x] Better implementation of autobhop and +ds (doublestep fix).
 - [x] Save autobhop/styles to clientprefs.
 - [x] Add `lastlogin` column to `users`.
+- [x] Allow late loading by adding Shavit_OnDatabaseLoaded() and get the new database handle in modules.
 - [ ] Add bonus timer.

 HUD